pdanford/qiskit-ionq/README-runtime_options.md

             "patternProperties": {
                 "^\\(\\d+,\\d+\\)$": {
                     "type": "object",
-                    "description": "The key specifies a pair of qubits, e.g. '(0,1)', '(3,21)' etc. The object specifies pulse shape details used for 2Q gates on that pair.
+                    "description": "The key specifies a pair of qubits, e.g. '(0,1)', '(3,21)' etc. The object specifies pulse shape details used for any 2Q gates on that pair.
 Multiple pairs allowed.", "properties": {
                         "amplitudes": {
                             "type": "array",